lmullen/jsr/README.markdown

 ## Branches

 The `master` branch contains the development version, while the `production` branch contains the version of the site that is live.
+Other branches contain working copies of new issues.

 ## License